singh-man/books/crackingTheCoding/16_moderate.md

 1. Will hasWon be called just once or many times (for instance, as part of a tic-tac-toe website)?
 If the latter is the case, we may want to add pre-processing time to optimize the runtime of hasWon.
 2. Do we know the last move that was made?
 3. Tic-tac-toe is usually on a 3x3 board.
-Do we want to design for just that, or do we want to implement it as an NxN solution?
+Do we want to design for just that, or do we want to implement it as an `NxN` solution?
 4. In general, how much do we prioritize compactness  of code versus speed of execution vs. clarity of code?
 Remember: The most efficient code may not always be the best.
 Your ability to understand and maintain the code matters, too.

 **Solution #1: If hasWon is called many times**

-There are only 39   or about 20,000, tic-tac-toe boards (assuming a 3x3 board).
+There are only 3⁹ or about 20,000, tic-tac-toe boards (assuming a 3x3 board).
 Therefore, we can represent our tic-tac-toe board as an int, with each digit representing a piece (0 means Empty, 1  means Red, 2 means Blue).
 We set up a hash table or array in advance with all possible boards as keys and the value indicating who has won.
 Our function then is simply this:
 ```java
 1   Piece hasWon(int   board) {
 2       return  winnerHashtable[board];